Click here to stay up-to-date with our current missionaries in Africa, the Naslund family.

 The co-directors speak to various groups throughout the diocese and elsewhere, informing them of the mission's work in Kenya.
 They also recruit and interview those interested in the mission and direct their discernment, their sending, and then serve as their contacts while they are in mission and assist in the reentry upon their return from the mission.
 A brief history The Diocese of Bismarck first sent missionaries to Africa in July 1990, when Fr.
 Bruce Krebs, Jim and Henrietta Nistler, and Cathy King traveled to Bura in southeastern Kenya with the support of then-Bishop of Bismarck John Kinney.

 After violence in the Bura area escalated and raised concerns about the safety of the Bismarck missionaries, the diocesan mission relocated to Kisii in Western Kenya in May 1994.
 Since then, many priests, deacons, seminarians and lay missionaries have worked to spread the Gospel via the Bismarck Diocese African Mission in Kisii, Kenya.

-If you are interested in learning more about the Bismarck Diocese African Mission, contact mission directors Chuck and Tip Reichert, 701-258-4866 or watch the African Mission video posted below.
+If you are interested in learning more about the Bismarck Diocese African Mission, contact mission directors Chuck and Tip Reichert, 701-258-4866, or watch the African Mission video above.